k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 These capabilities enable running TDM table-level tasks in order to process and mask files and require using custom flows (TableLevelDefinitions MTable).

-Click [here] for more information how to implement the file-level masking flows in the TDM project.
+Click [here](09a_file_level_masking_implementation.md) for more information on how to implement the file-level masking flows in the TDM project.